 2. Emojis boost conversions by 9%

-Using emojis in push notifications with a clear and simple call-to-action can raise the number of users who click the CTA by 9%.
+Including emojis in push notifications with a clear and simple call-to-action can raise the number of users who click the CTA by 9%.

 3. Emojis raise retention by 28%

-One app testing emojis in push notifications was able to increase day 2 retention rates to 28%.
+One app testing popular emojis in push notifications was able to increase day 2 retention rates to 28%.